Madhuram89781/final-ecoglow/README.md

 - The application is configured to automatically detect whether it's running in development or production mode
 - In development mode, it uses local credentials and fallback values
 - In production mode, it uses environment variables set in Vercel
+- For Google Cloud credentials, the application will first try to use the `GOOGLE_APPLICATION_CREDENTIALS_JSON` environment variable
+- If that's not available, it will try to use the individual credential environment variables
-- Make sure to properly format the `GOOGLE_PRIVATE_KEY` environment variable, replacing newlines with \n
+- If using individual variables, make sure to properly format the `GOOGLE_PRIVATE_KEY` environment variable, replacing newlines with \n
 ## Security Considerations

 - Never commit sensitive credentials to your repository